Steering and Suspension Repair Services in Surprise & Goodyear AZ

 Your auto suspension system includes all parts on your vehicle that suspend your vehicle off the ground and connect your vehicle to the tires.
 For example, this system includes your tires, the air in your tires, springs, shocks and all the linkage components.
 These parts are very important and should on occasion be checked for wear because the weight of your vehicle sits on your suspension.

-The Champs Family Automotive team is always very passionate about helping you stay on top of your preventative maintenance.
+The Champs Family Automotive in Surprise and Goodyear, AZ, team is always very passionate about helping you stay on top of your preventative maintenance.
 Here are a few things you can do to help ensure the longevity of your car steering and suspension systems.

 - Rotate your tires at least every other oil change